-Ideally, the hot ends of the nozzle are relatively small so it won’t result in anything life threatening but it can still result in painful burns.
+Ideally, the hot ends of the nozzle are relatively small so it won’t result in anything life-threatening but it can still result in painful burns.
 Commonly, people burn themselves trying to remove melted plastic from the nozzle while it’s still hot.

 Another section which gets hot is the build plate, which has different temperatures depending on what material you are using.

 3D printers heat materials to very high temperatures, so there are potential risks of burns.
-Using thermal gloves and thicker, long sleeve clothing while operating a 3D printer would be a good idea to minimise this risk.
+Using thermal gloves and thicker, long sleeve clothing while operating a 3D printer would be a good idea to minimize this risk.

 3D Printing Safety – Mechanical Moving Parts

 Mechanically speaking, there is not enough power that runs through a 3D printer for moving parts to cause serious injuries.
-Nonetheless, it’s still good practice to lean towards enclosed 3D printers to minimise this risk.
+Nonetheless, it’s still good practice to lean towards enclosed 3D printers to minimize this risk.